Disthene/CentralLinuxBackup/README.md

 ```
 python3 -m pip install python-crontab
 ```
-Use a svc account on your machines.
+A svc account on central server and same account on each machine.
+Better use a LDAP account with rights.

 ## Installing